ContributorSiri/lib-tests/Deep_Learning/2024_Spring_Final.md

 19. When doing inpainting with VAE, we can just randomly mask out pixels and do generation.
 20. EBM is hard to scale-up because the restriction of the model structure.
 21. Gibbs Sampling is a special case of the MH algorithm, where the acceptance rate is always 1.
+22. We want to fit a multimodal distribution by normal distribution and using KL loss function, but this results in collapsing to one mode.
+Change the loss function to JSD can fix this problem.

 (I can only remember this much...
 QWQ)
 # 2. Short Response Questions(2pts+(4+2)pts+2pts=10pts)

-1. After training a VQ-VAE, can we sample the latent $z$ in a uniform distribution and do generation?
+1. After training a VQ-VAE, can we sample the latent $z$ from a uniform distribution and do generation?
 If not, what should we do?

 2.
 (1) Suppose we have a dataset with labels $\{x_i,y_i\}$, show how can we use these data to train a conditioned VAE and GAN.